 There are many horror stories of investment scams where people lost their life savings or retirement hoping to make a quick return.
 Don’t be the next victim.

 Some things to keep in mind with investing strategies:

 - If you do not understand the investment strategy, even after your research — do not invest.

 - When someone you don’t know wants to give “exclusive” information, ignore it.
 Think about why someone would want to give their “secrets” away to someone they don’t know.

-- When returns are guaranteed or a particular high percentage return is stated, it’s no worth considering.
+- When returns are guaranteed or a particularly high percentage return is stated, then it’s no worth considering.
 No one can predict exact investment returns and if they promise you something specific, it’s very likely a scam.

 Naturally, there are a few different investing strategies you can decide to pursue.
 And many of these can be combined in some way, as many investors diversify strategies to find what personally fits their situation best.